ondrovic/ollama-git-commit/CONTRIBUTING.md

 - Place tests in the corresponding test directory structure
 - Use the provided test utilities and mocks in `test/mocks/`
 - **Ensure tests cover edge cases for model auto-sync, including invalid/empty model values and preservation of custom models.**
+- **Use proper interface implementations**: All mock services should implement the complete interface (e.g., `IOllamaService` with all required methods)
+- **Dependency Injection**: Use the ServiceFactory for creating services in tests to ensure consistency with production code

 ### Git Commit Messages